IBM/perf-sidecar-injector/README.md

 # Note
 'perf' container requires PID namespace sharing and privilege access.

+Source for perf container is available from the following github [link](https://github.com/bpradipt/perf-container)

 ## Deploy
 - Ensure you are using Kubernetes 1.10+ and the following settings enabled: